Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry: Well-posedness and convergence: proofs and additional remarks

 which is difficult to check.
 It is interesting to note that, for $\E = \KL(\cdot\, | \, \mu^\targ)$ and if the solution coincides both with the target and the reference measure, $\mu^\star = \mu^\targ = \mu^0$, then the above condition is implied by the Talagrand’s inequality \cite{otto2000talagrand} with constant $\lambda>0$:

 since $\KL(\mu^{\textup{targ}} \,|\, \mu^{\textup{targ}}) =0$.

-A natural question is whether Talagrand’s inequality implies the growth condition in the LOT geometry in the case $\mu^\star \neq \mu ^\targ \neq \mu^0$.
-Lower bounds of $\W$ in terms of $\LW$ have been studied in \cite{delalande2023stability}, with further stability results in \cite{carlier2024stability}, showing Hölder continuity of the linearized Wasserstein distance only when $\mu^0$ has compact support.
-Unfortunately, this does not apply here, as we consider Gaussian measures. \end{remark}
+A natural question is whether Talagrand’s inequality implies the growth condition in the LOT geometry in the case $\mu^\star \neq \mu ^\targ \neq \mu^0$, but we leave it for future work.
+We note that lower bounds of $\W$ in terms of $\LW$ have been studied in \cite{delalande2023stability,carlier2024stability,letrouit2025gluing}, with \cite{letrouit2025gluing}, in particular, covering the case the initial measure is log-concave, and so possibly Gaussian. \end{remark}